softsys4ai/FlexiBO/reports/ICPE.md

  - In Section 5 I had a hard time to map Steps 2 and 3 to the algorithm presented earlier (which, as I already mentioned, is not presented very clearly).
 After reading the algorithm description in Section 4 I understood that by maximizing the acquisition function (i.e., Eq.
 13), you had already deterrmined which configuration to test AND which objective to evaluate.
  - In Section 6.1, it would be useful to provide information on the size of the search space, on the time required to sample a configuration (on average, min/max), to evaluate the two considered objective functions, as well as to determine what configuration to sample next.
  - In Section 6.2.2, you write that in FCM "the optimization methods are allowed to run until the stopping criterion is satisfied or maximum number of iterations is reached".
 I may have missed it but I could not find anywhere what is the stopping criterion you used.
- ###----------- Suggested references -----------
+### ----------- Suggested references -----------
  [1] Jasper Snoek, Hugo Larochelle, Ryan P. Adams: Practical Bayesian Optimization of Machine Learning Algorithms.
 NIPS 2012: 2960-2968
- ###----------- Explanation of the overall score -----------
+### ----------- Explanation of the overall score -----------
  I think that the paper makes a potentially interesting contribution by proposing the use of a novel cost-aware acquisition function that can be used in the context of multi-objective bayesian optimization.
 However, in its current form, I do not believe that the paper is ready for publication.
 The two main points that I recommend to address are: i) presenting the proposed contribution in the right perspective with respect to PAL and other cost-aware acquisition functions for BO; ii) fixing the several technical imprecisions that currently hinder the understanding of the proposed technique.
- ###----------- Artifacts -----------
+### ----------- Artifacts -----------
  The code and the datasets.
- ###----------- Artifact link -----------
+### ----------- Artifact link -----------
  SELECTION: yes

 ## Review 3
- SUBMISSION: 58
- TITLE: FlexiBO: A Cost-Aware Multi-Objective Optimization Algorithm to Optimize Deep Neural Network Systems
- AUTHORS: Md Shahriar Iqbal, Jianhai Su, Lars Kotthoff and Pooyan Jamshidi

- ###----------- Overall Evaluation -----------
+### ----------- Overall Evaluation -----------
  SCORE: 2 (accept)
- ###----------- Article summary -----------
+### ----------- Article summary -----------
 The authors propose an algorithm for detecting the Pareto-front of multiple objectives for designing deep neural networks (DNN).
 The novelty of the work lies in the consideration of the varying evaluation costs of each objective.
 This is done by an effective selection of DNN configurations to be tested through a predictive model of their evaluation cost and potential information gain.
 The paper is well written and easy to follow despite heavy technical content.
 It is particularly valuable that authors share the measurements and scripts for the reproducibility of their results.
 I believe this would be a strong contribution provided that the following minor issues are clarified.
- ###----------- Main strengths -----------
+### ----------- Main strengths -----------
  1. well written
  2. strong technical content
  3. timely
- ###----------- Main weaknesses -----------
+### ----------- Main weaknesses -----------
  1. The choice of Bayesian optimization is not motivated or justified.
 What are the possible alternatives and why Bayesian optimization is better?
 The same goes for the selection of the particular surrogate models.

  2. A formal definition of the problem (e.g. as a linear program) in Section 3 would avoid potential ambiguities.

  3. In certain cases, updating the model may be possible instead of complete retraining as suggested in step 4 of the FlexiBO.
 This would significantly reduce the evaluation cost.
 A discussion on this would be useful.
- ###----------- Details and suggestions for improvement -----------
+### ----------- Details and suggestions for improvement -----------
  please see previous section
- ###----------- Suggested references -----------
+### ----------- Suggested references -----------

- ###----------- Explanation of the overall score -----------
+### ----------- Explanation of the overall score -----------
  Timely and well written article, of particular interest for ICPE community.
- ###----------- Artifacts -----------
+### ----------- Artifacts -----------
  authors share measurements and scripts.
- ###----------- Artifact link -----------
+### ----------- Artifact link -----------
  SELECTION: yes